 What’s the Best Rug Shop in Marrakech?

-I haven’t been to EVERY rug shop in Marrakech but I have found a fantastic shop that I think will take so much of the pressure and guesswork out of buying a rug.
-Not only that you won’t feel pressured to buy and I promise you’ll be getting a really good deal.
-I met one of the owners of Vintage Moroccan Carpet on one of my shopping adventures and I’m so glad I did.
-The images in this post are all from their shop.
+If you’re wondering where to buy rugs in Marrakech, I haven’t visited every rug shop in the city, but I can recommend a fantastic one that takes the pressure and guesswork out of rug shopping.
+Vintage Moroccan Carpets is the place to go.
+I met one of the owners during my shopping adventures, and I’m glad I did.
+The images in this post are from their shop.

 Why should you check out this shop?